2graphic/graph-interpreter/design_document.md

 ## Running an Interpreter

 A Sinap programmer will run an interpreter upon a computation graph that will accept some input and output some result (perhaps whether the input string is accepted by the language defined by the graph in the case of the formal languages and automata plugin (FLAP)).
+See the Input Panel sketch.

 ### Steps